zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Logan says, “That’s true and that’s why we’re still at the  table.”
 “To be at the table” means to be continuing to participate in the ne gotiations – to continue to talk to them.
 Logan says, “they may be pushing too hard ( meaning they may be trying to do too much – trying to get too much).
 In the end, I don’t think we’ll cave on those additional concessions.”
 “To cave” (cave) as a verb  means to agree to do what the other person wants you to do just so you can reach an agreement; “to give in” or “to give up” are also ways of saying same  thing.
 Gia says, “So the entire thing (the entire negotiation) is touch-and-go  right now?”
 “Touch-and-go” is something that could fall apart at any time; it’s some thing, we would say, that is very fragile.
 “To be fragile” means you could break it e asily.
 Well, the negotiations are fragile – they’re touch-and-go.

 Logan says, “That’s how I would characterize it (meaning t hat’s how I would describe it).
 If I were you, I wouldn’t make any long-t erm plans (plans into the future).”
 Gia says, “Duly noted.”
 That phrase, “duly (d uly) noted,” is used to show that you have heard and understood what the other person has said and will think about it.
 We use this phrase especially if we  need to make a decision about something.
 Gia says, “Duly noted.
 I won’t run ou t and buy that new house and those three new cars.”
 “I won’t run out” means I w on’t go immediately and buy a new house and three new cars.
 She’s joking, of cou rse.
-She’s saying that she will not spend a lot of money because they still don’t  know how the negotiations are going to end up; that is, how they ar e going to come to a final result, what that result will be.
+She’s saying that she will not spend a lot of money because they still don’t  know how the negotiations are going to end up; that is, how they are going to come to a final result, what that result will be.

 Now let’s listen to the dialogue, this time at a norma l speed.